SymbionicNigel/dotfile-utils/README.md

 ### Editing a file

-Once a file is added, my recommended way of updating the contents of the file is to just make the updates with whatever editor you prefer and then merging them into the chezmoi repo with the command below.
+Once a file is added, my preferred way of updating the contents of any file is use whatever editor you prefer and then merge them into the chezmoi repo with the command below.

 ```bash
 # Retain Edits to a File